Please follow the following steps to ensure that your lower legs are inserted easily.

 For recovery of injury it’s very unlikely you’ll need to replace any parts from wear and tear, all the parts of the smartCRUTCH are made with durability of a permanent user in mind.

 However if you are a permanent crutch user, wear and tear of parts will depend on a) your weight b) how much indoor versus outdoor use there is c) how much weight bearing there is.

-Many users never need to replace any parts including the crutch tips (ferrules).
-However for very hard wearing users, the ferrules (crutch tips), foam pads in the cuff, and the handles (if the rubber wears down eventually) may need replacing after time.
-You can come back to the web shop at any time and buy these spares as you need them.
+Many users never need to replace any parts including the crutches rubber tips (ferrules).
+However for very hard wearing users, the crutch rubber tips, foam pads in the cuff, and the handles (if the rubber wears down eventually) may need replacing after time.
+You can come back to the website at any time and buy these spare accessories as you need them.

-If you are concerned you can always buy some spares with your initial purchase, and for up to 3 spares we include this in the standard shipping price.
+If you are concerned you can always buy some spare accessories with your initial purchase, and for up to 3 spares we include this in the standard shipping price.

 You can read more about our Warranty and Replacement Terms here.

 Absolutely!
 It’s a great choice for weight bearing or non-weight bearing.

 Watch the bottom two videos on this page for tips on how to set up and non-weight bearing use.

 Don’t worry it takes a little transition for your brain to understand it’s a new technique and after a short time you won’t ever be able to use another crutch again!